GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/index.md

 An extension [manifest][doc-manifest] gives the browser information about an extension's capabilities and the files it uses.
 The features available for extensions to use are defined by the current [manifest version][manifest-version].
 Manifest V3 introduces enhancements to extension security, privacy, and performance, and allows extensions to use open web technologies such as service workers and promises.

-The Chrome Web Store no longer accepts new Manifest V2 extensions, and Manifest V2 will be [phased out][mv2-sunset] in 2024.
+The Chrome Web Store no longer accepts new Manifest V2 extensions.
+Watch the [Manifest V2 support timeline][mv2-sunset] for details.
 We strongly recommend migrating your extensions to Manifest V3 as soon as possible.

 ## Resources {: #manifest-v3-resources }